 Dowdell has always found mentorship to be a cornerstone of her success, both serving as a mentor and being mentored.
 While her availability to spend time with mentors and mentees is limited, she does offer a limited number of office hour appointments for her mentees.
-Existing mentees can book appointments directly with Dowdell through existing channels.
+Current mentees can book appointments directly with Dowdell through existing channels.
 When new mentee appointments open up, Dowdell will review the waitlist to invite a select number of candidates to schedule introductory meetings.

 As our cities around the globe become more dense and more diverse, it is vital that we prepare for a more sustainable future.
-We must embrace rapid changes in technology and and push for rapid change in societal inequities.
+We must embrace rapid changes in technology and push for rapid change in societal inequities.
 Together, we must secure the possibility of all people to exist in healthy communities.
 All too often, we see our low-income communities suffer from disproportionate misfortune in the wake of disaster.
 Communities of color are especially endangered by social, economic and environmental injustices.
 If we wish for our cities to flourish for generations to come, we must protect the most vulnerable while also preserving the best of what urban environments have to offer.
 Dowdell talks extensively about the myriad approaches we can take as a society to secure a stronger future for all.

 Sustainability is about much more than protecting the earth, although it is also very inclusive of this imperative.
 Climate change is real and we are responsible for reducing the impact of ecological shifts on future generations.
 Socio-economic challenges are also a major global concern, threatening our collective livelihood.
 Once there is broader recognition of how inextricably linked our lives are to others, we will begin to understand how important it is to involve a wider and more diverse pool of stakeholders in decisions impacting the places where we all live, work and play.
 Architects play a vital role in shaping our future.